autocorr/faust_line_imaging/docs/source/userguide.rst

    #   the "blue rightward arrow" icon immediately if the emission is faint.
    chunked_configs.postprocess(ext='clean')

-Alternatively, the procedure used to generate the initial "seed" mask used can be changed to include larger scales or lower-significance emission.
+Alternatively, the procedure used to generate the initial "seed" mask can be modified in order to include larger scales or lower-significance emission.
 The final clean run without manual intervention.
 Following the same conventions as in the previous example:

 .. code-block:: python